marccarre/python-sample-project/README.md

 1. Install `docker`
 2. Install `make`
 3. Install `python3` & `pip`
 4. Finally, run: `make init`.
-This will install [`pipenv`](http://docs.pipenv.org/en/latest/), create a virtual environment for Python, pull all dependencies required for this project in this environment, and enter it.
+This will install [`pipenv`](http://docs.pipenv.org/en/latest/), create a virtual environment for Python and pull all dependencies required for this project in this environment.
+If you want to run under this virtual environment in your shell, run: `pipenv shell`.

 ### Features